-For the best compendium of research, we highly recommend the book Montessori: The Science Behind the Genius, Third Edition by Angeline Lillard (2016, Oxford University Press).
-Lillard explores the scientific research that supports the Montessori method and the distinctions between practices in standard education, pure "discovery learning" environments, authentic Montessori, and non-authentic Montessori education.
-For a full collection of Lillard's research, visit montessori-science.org.
+MIR highly recommends Montessori: The Science Behind the Genius, Third Edition by Angeline Lillard (2016, Oxford University Press).
+The book offers a thorough compilation of the scientific research into Montessori.
+It also looks at the distinctions between practices in standard education, pure "discovery learning" environments, authentic Montessori, and non-authentic Montessori education.

 Evidence Brief – Ideal Learning Environments for Young Children provides a science-based description of what makes an ideal learning environment for young children.
 Montessori environments meet these criteria.